20 – 24 inches

 It’s virtually impossible to exercise a Dalmadoodle too much, as they thrive on being challenged both mentally and physically.
 Expect to give them at least an hour of vigorous activity every day, but preferably more.
 Do be careful during the summer months, though.

 While they enjoy just about any physical activity, they do best when their minds are as stimulated as their bodies.
 They love having a job to do, so if you can find a task for them, they’ll be in heaven.

-Long walks, puzzle toys, and agility training are all good ideas with this breed, and if your pup enjoys swimming, you’ll find that it’s a fantastic, low-impact way to burn off energy.
+Long walks, puzzle toys, and agility training are all good ideas with the Dalmatian Poodle mix, and if your pup enjoys swimming, you’ll find that it’s a fantastic, low-impact way to burn off energy.

 Dalmadoodles love to learn, so long training sessions should be beneficial for both of you.
 They’ll pick up on just about anything you ask of them in no time at all, making it incredibly easy to teach them.